snknitin/tf.learn/README.md

     * xlim and ylim functions set the limits for the range of axes in plots
     * Visualize a matrix using **plt.imshow(mat,cmap='')** and use a particular colormap
     * **plt.colorbar()** will give you a legend for the imshow colormap
+    * Use label parameter if you have multiple plots in the same figure.
+That way you can call plt.legend()
+    * plt.tight_layout() so that hte legend box doesn't block anything
 * Scikit-learn
     * **MinMaxScalar** can be used to fit and transform the data for normalization to [0,1] range
     * Train test split can be done easily